EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 # Getting started

 The Open OnDemand service is a web service that runs within a safe haven.
-The service provides a suite of apps that allows you to run compute and data-related tasks and packages on compute resources available to your safe haven.
+The service provides apps that allow you to run compute and data-related tasks and packages on compute resources available to your safe haven.
 Here, we introduce by means of a walkthrough, Open OnDemand and its apps.

 First, some Open OnDemand terminology.
 A compute resource upon which tasks can be run is called a **back-end**, or, in some parts of Open OnDemand, a **cluster**.
 Each run of a task on a back-end is called a **job**.
 An Open OnDemand component that allows you to run jobs, or other useful functions, is called an **app**.